Click here to access the UPDATED 2014 STAC Fact Pattern and Rules (updated as of 3/7/14)

 When you submit your team registration form, it will be sent to AAJ with a timestamp indicating your submission completion date and time.
 This timestamp will be used to determine which schools will be awarded a second team.
 If you register two teams and only one team is able to participate, you will receive a refund for the second team after the completion of the competition.

 Each school may use its own method to select its trial team.
 However, for a student to be eligible, he or she must be enrolled for a J.D. degree and be a student member of AAJ.
 Students who graduate in December 2013 are eligible to participate only if the competition counts toward their credits for graduation and they will not be admitted to practice prior to March 2014.

 Sixteen (16) teams are assigned to each of fourteen (14) regions.
 Only the top team from each region will advance to the National Finals.

 AAJ's mock trial cases are always civil cases and tend to deal with products liability, personal injury, or medical malpractice/negligence issues.
 Teams will be judged on their skills in case preparation, opening statements, use of facts, the examination of lay and expert witnesses, and closing arguments.
 There will be no written exercise.

-The winning team will receive complimentary airfare, hotel accommodations, and registration for the 2013 AAJ Annual Convention in San Francisco, July 20- July 24.
+The winning team will receive complimentary airfare, hotel accommodations, and registration for the 2014 AAJ Annual Convention in Baltimore, July 26 - July 30.
 In addition, each member of the winning team will receive a $2,000 Stanley Preiser Law Student Award for Trial Advocacy presented by the Melvin M. Belli Society.